Financial Samurai

 I play a friendly meetup softball game in San Francisco every month.
 There’s this rude 25-year-old guy named John who graduated from UC Santa Cruz.
 For some reason, he has something against me, even though I’ve never said anything bad to him or even know him or his friends.

-Unfortunately for him, he limited his career because I know his boss.
+Unfortunately for him, he may have limited his career because I know his boss.
 Don’t mess with strangers outside of work.
 If you are not yet financially independent, be kind and respectful to everyone instead.

 17) Always working from home